Committee on International Security Studies - History

 Created in 1982 to formalize and expand the Academy’s work on international security affairs, the Committee on International Security Studies (CISS) can trace its origins within the Academy to the 1960 publication of a special Daedalus issue on Arms Control and to Academy sponsorship of the US Pugwash Committee since the early 1960s.

 In 1963, the Academy and several of its Fellows, including Eugene Rabinowitch at the University of Illinois and Leo Szilard at the University of Chicago, played a critical role in the creation of the Pugwash Conferences on Science and World Affairs, with the goal of averting the dangers resulting from the global deployment of thermonuclear weapons.
-The Academy has played an active role in the work of Pugwash, with Steven E. Miller now serving as co-chair of its executive committee and co-chair of the Academy's Global Nuclear Future Initiative.
+The Academy has played an active role in the work of Pugwash, with Steven E. Miller now serving as cochair of its executive committee as well as chair of the Academy’s Promoting Dialogue on Arms Control and Disarmament project and cochair of the Academy’s Global Nuclear Future Initiative.

 In 1982, the Academy established its Committee on International Security Studies, which remains active to this day.
 One of the Committee’s first activities was to convene the Nuclear Weapons Freeze and Arms Control Conference, with the goal of bridging the gap between the arms control community and the pro-WMD free zone supporters.
 The following year, in direct response to the speech by President Reagan that launched the Strategic Defense Initiative, CISS opened a project to explore the implication of placing weapons in space.

 In the late 1980s, another Academy study explored the interface between the Anti-Ballistic Missile Treaty and nuclear deterrence.
 In the 90s, the Committee expanded its work beyond nuclear issues by examining and debating issues related to failed states, ethnic civil wars, and environmental scarcity-driven conflicts.